kage-code/atomberg-fan-controller-for-windows/README.md

 # Atomberg Fan Controller

 A desktop remote control for Atomberg smart fans via the Atomberg IoT Developer API.
+- Works only with atomberg fans that support smart wifi capabilities.
+- The refresh token and api key can be found in the atomberg developer options in settings

 ## Features